GoogleCloudPlatform/cortex-data-foundation/README.md

 </details>

-### Create a Storage bucket for DAGs
+### Create a Storage bucket for storing DAG related files

-A storage bucket will be required to leave any processing scripts that are generated.
-These scripts will be manually moved into a Cloud Composer or Apache Airflow instance after deployment.
+A storage bucket will be required to store any processing scripts that are generated.
+These scripts will have to be manually moved into a Cloud Composer or Apache Airflow instance after deployment.

 Navigate to [Cloud Storage](https://console.cloud.google.com/storage/create-bucket) and create a bucket **in the same region** as your BigQuery datasets.